jaykhan-dev/jkvp/docs/blog/blockchain/README.md

 ## Satoshi Nakamoto

-On January 3rd, 2009, [Satoshi Nakamoto](https://en.wikipedia.org/wiki/Satoshi_Nakamoto) wrote this text when he minted the first Bitcoin.
+On January 3rd, 2009, [Satoshi Nakamoto](https://en.wikipedia.org/wiki/Satoshi_Nakamoto) wrote this text when he mined the first Bitcoin.

 >“The Times 03/Jan/2009 Chancellor on brink of second bailout for banks.”